 With an all new design, the REM Pod uses a mini telescopic antenna to radiate its own independent magnetic field around the instrument.
 This EM field can be easily influenced by materials and objects that conduct electricity.
 Based on source proximity, strength and EM field distortion (4) colorful LED lights can be activated in any order or combination.
 The Rem-Pod is intended to further help promote and advance Paranormal research.

-There are also models which can sense changes in the temperature which will light up red with a high pitched tone if it detects the temperature is increasing and blue with a lower pitched tone if the temperature is decreasing.
-Personally in my own experience, the temperature detection is not really reliable.
-Of course if you have a group of people gathered around the device, it is going to start beeping to advise that the temperature is increasing.
+There are also models which can sense changes in the temperature which will light up red with a high pitched tone if it detects the temperature is increasing and blue with a lower-pitched tone if the temperature is decreasing.
+Personally, in my own experience, temperature detection is not really reliable.
+Of course, if you have a group of people gathered around the device, it is going to start beeping to advise that the temperature is increasing.
 A simple draft could trigger this to alarm as well.
 I find it can be quite distracting and almost takes people away from focusing on what the REM Pod itself was intended for.
-Basically people are inviting a 'spirit' to interact it with and to 'touch' the antenna or the red circle so show us that there is something or someone there.
+Basically, people are inviting a 'spirit' to interact with it and to 'touch' the antenna or the red circle to show us that there is something or someone there.

 Interestingly, the sound a theremin makes is described as quite eerie and was used in movie soundtracks such as The Day the Earth Stood Still

 Here is a demonstration of how it was played and sounds